 I have increasingly found myself questioning how much this “legion” may be costing Scottish tax-payers?
 The “opportunity costs” might include less hands-on staffing that is necessary for good care.
 It seems that I am not alone in worrying about this:

 I continue to be concerned about the potential for over-reliance on “tools” ; approaches which Healthcare Improvement Scotland (and IHI) heavily promote.
 Healthcare is not an“industry” such as engineering or manufacturing.

 Those who may have read some of my writings will appreciate that I have long been concerned that “improvement science” too often reduces medical ethics and philosophy to little more than soundbites.

 The Chief Executive of Healthcare Improvement Scotland kindly invites feedback.
 I have been one of very few to offer feedback to the HIS blogs.
 As yet, HIS has not engaged with me on any of my responses.
-Perhaps my feedback has been considered not to “add” anything to “improvement science”?
+Perhaps my feedback has been considered to have nothing to “add” to “improvement science”?